-ICOS' financial structure follows the general policy of ESFRI: The RIs receive stable and sustainable funding from their member countries to ensure their operations.
-Additionally, new developments and innovations are supported through external funding, for example, by the European Commission's Framework Programmes for Research and Innovation.
+ICOS' financial structure follows the general policy of ESFRI: The RIs receive stable and sustainable national funding from their host countries to ensure their operations.
+In some countries, the funding has not been harmonised with the ICOS five-year planning period.
+Additionally, new developments and innovations are supported through external funding, for example, by the European Commission's Horizon funding for Research and Innovation.

 ICOS has three levels of funding, mirroring the basic organisational structure of a distributed RI.
-ICOS ERIC receives membership contributions from the participating countries as well as host premium contributions from Finland, Sweden, the Netherlands and France.
-Central Facilities receive host contributions from their countries or in-kind contributions from their host institutions (70-80% of their total funding) and station contributions through ICOS ERIC.
+The Member and Observer countries pay the membership contribution to ICOS ERIC.
+Additionally, ICOS ERIC receives host premium contributions from Finland, Sweden, the Netherlands and France.
+These cover the core operations of ICOS ERIC Head Office and Carbon Portal.
+Part of the membership contribution to ICOS ERIC is calculated based on the number and type of stations in the country.
+ICOS ERIC transfers this station-based contribution to the Central Facilities, which also receive host or in-kind contributions (80% of total funding) from their host institutions.
 National Networks receive funding from their governments or in-kind contributions from their host institutions.